Chen Yang (footballer): Changchun Yatai

 On 5 October 2020, Chen was appointed as the new manager of China League One side Changchun Yatai after they made the decision to part ways with Uzbek manager Samvel Babayan.
 He led the team to promotion to the Chinese Super League after a 2-year absence by winning the 2020 China League One.
+He led Yatai to 4th in their first season back in the Chinese Super league, their highest position in the top division since finishing as runners-up in 2009.
+Yatai was rewarded a spot in the 2022 AFC Champions League qualifying stages, which the club later decided to forfeit due to COVID restrictions.